 I made my favorite homemade focaccia bread recipe, but included crispy bacon, and cheddar cheese baked into the bread.
 Once the bread was spread out thin and cooked, I cut the bread in 30 mini pieces.
 Then you top each piece of bread with turkey, and a half of a grape tomato.
 On the side I had a bowl of homemade cheese sauce to either dip the sandwich in, or to top the sandwich off.

 The sandwiches were well received, I actually noticed someone grab about ten of them in a VERY short period of time.
 He was very sly about it though!

 I decided to add in a few fun food favorites to the party, mozzarella-basil-tomato skewers, and strawberry basil dessert with homemade whipped cream.
 The mozzarella-tomato-basil skewers were a colorful and refreshing mix to the other food choices.

-Thank you to my beautiful husband from Radio Exiles, he assembled all 72 of those pretty little things
+Thank you to my beautiful husband, he assembled all 72 of those pretty little things

 The strawberry-basil dessert is a favorite, everyone seems to rave about it AND the best part, it is such an easy fun dessert.
 Maybe someday I will share my fun secret, but for now it is Cafe Terra’s special recipe!

 Everyone shared how much they enjoyed the food all night to me, it really warmed my heart.
 I believe I have another element I will be adding to Cafe Terra’s services.

 AND of course everyone had so much fun watching the Kentucky Derby, they even had some betting happening.
 These people were serious, so fun!